 Many advances have been made in protecting the environment since the passage of the Clean Air Act in 1970.
-Oil companies have redesigned their refineries to reduce emissions into the air and water.
-Gasolines have been reformulated to burn cleaner, dramatically cutting the levels of lead, nitrogen oxide, carbon monoxide, and hydrocarbons released into the air.
+Refineries must curb emissions and monitor water quality.
+Fuels have been reformulated to burn cleaner, reducing the levels of lead, nitrogen oxide, carbon monoxide, and hydrocarbons released into the air.

-The production, transportation, distribution, and consumption of petroleum are strictly regulated to minimize the negative effects on the environment.
-Our increasing dependence on petroleum presents a continuing challenge.
-The future must balance the growing demand for petroleum products with protection of the global environment.
+Despite regulations and advances, using petroleum-based fuels and creating products from petroleum still emit greenhouse gases that impact the environment.
+Continued dependence on petroleum presents an ongoing challenge.
+The future must balance the demand for petroleum products with protection of the global environment.